|1.||Monthly Survey of Distributive Trade||Monthly|

 The Department of Statistics, Malaysia (DOSM) is currently conducting the Quarterly Survey of Services 2017.
-Ten (10) sub-sectors were covered in the survey as per listed below:
+Eleven (11) sub-sectors were covered in the survey as per listed below:

-The purpose of this survey is to obtain statistics from a cross section of Malaysia businesses in a wide selection of industries in services sector.
-The information collected is used extensively in the production of a range of economic indicators.
-An example is Gross Domestic Product (GDP), which measures the economic activity in Malaysia.
+The purpose of this survey is to obtain statistics of Malaysia businesses and digital economy in a variety of industries in services sector.
+The information collected is used extensively in the production of a range of economic indicators such as Gross Domestic Product (GDP).
 These statistics help the government and other organisations as well as business community in planning and decision making.

 |Domestic Tourism Survey (DTS) 2015|

 The Department of Statistics Malaysia is conducting the Domestic Tourism Survey (DTS) 2015 with the objectives to collect data on the domestic tourist profile, travel behavior of the residents and to estimate their tourism consumption in Malaysia.
 The DTS was carried out using personal interview approach which involved household in the living quarters (LQ) in the selected enumeration block (EB).